 Kraken Server comes delivered as an enterprise-ready, ultra-compact appliance made for single-tier architectures.
-Following is a description of the Kraken appliance interfaces and LED status indicators.
+Following is a description of the Kraken appliance interfaces.

 ) Note

 For information on installing and connecting to your Kraken appliance, please refer to the Kraken Server Quick Start Guide.